osg-htc/operations/docs/create_a_service.md

 ## Define the service in ansible

-In the following it is assumed you have svn installed and configured to use GOC ansible.
-By convention the anme of the new service is svc_name.
+In the following it is assumed you'll be working on collab.grid.iu.edu.
+By convention the name of the new service is svc_name.

 The steps required to add a new service are:
 <pre>